silverbulletmd/silverbullet/website/Server.md

 ./silverbullet upgrade
 ```

-And restart SilverBullet.
+If all goes well, this will upgrade silverbullet in-place.
+After the upgrade, restart SilverBullet.
 You should be good to go.

 ## Installing SilverBullet with Docker